s2t2/lambda-ds-3-1/notes/class-1.md

 Advantages:
   + Handles python package management
-  + Can specify development and production dependencies in same file (“Pipfile”)
+  + Can specify development and production dependencies, as well as the python version, in same file ("Pipfile")
   + Performs a "locking" process to provide more details about the package versions and ensure dependencies are not in conflict

 Disadvantages: